Zaia

 Zaia was a Cirque du Soleil stage production based at The Venetian Macao on the Cotai Strip in Macau.
 The 90-minute show opened in August 2008, bringing together 75 high-calibre artists from around the world.
 Zaia was Cirque du Soleil's first resident show in Asia and was directed by Neilson Vignola and Gilles Maheu.
 The custom-built theater housing the performance was capable of seating 1,800 spectators at a time.

 Zaia presented a young girl's dream of journeying into space, discovering worlds populated by a panoply of otherworldly creatures.
 The title, Zaia, came from a Greek name meaning "life".

-Due in part to the global financial crisis at the end of 2008 that contributed to low attendance, the show closed on 19 February 2012.
+Due in part to a drop in attendance during the Great Recession, the show closed on 19 February 2012.
 Despite its closing, Venetian Macao resort owner Las Vegas Sands Corp. claimed, "Using Las Vegas as a benchmark, Zaia’s 3 1/2-year run should be deemed successful and provide strong support for the argument that the future of entertainment in Macau is on the right track."

 History

-Zaia opened in 2008 and had a rough start, due in part to the worldwide financial crisis which hurt audience turnout.
+Zaia opened in 2008 and had a rough start, due in part to the Great Recession which hurt audience turnout.
 With the addition of Chinese-style elements such as a lion dance performance and a flying dragon, increased ticket sales were eventually reported.
 Despite the improved box office sales, the show was still recording losses in 2011, Sands China president Edward Tracy revealed on 18 November 2011.
 The Venetian Macau show remained "the only business sector that doesn’t make a profit," he added.
 Criticism from Sands China chairman Sheldon Adelson led to rumours that the 10-year contract of Zaia would be terminated earlier.
 But Edward Tracy rejected this possibility.
 "We are prepared to take a loss to provide that kind of entertainment," he stressed.
 On 7 February 2012, Sands China and Cirque du Soleil announced that Zaia would close on 19 February 2012.